 While this is a potential use for a home equity loan, we don’t recommend it.
 The reason is simple: by financing your vacation, you’re paying the cost of your trip, plus interest.
 Consider taking a less expensive vacation or pushing off the trip until you can afford it without financing.

 Other less common uses

 Of course, the seven uses discussed above aren’t the only reasons someone may consider a home equity loan.
-Here are a couple other less common uses:
+Here are several less common uses: